Choe Goun jeon: Plot

-When Choe Chung is appointed as a suryeong (head of the provincial office) at Munchang, his wife is kidnapped by a golden pig.
+When Ch'oe Ch'ung is appointed as a suryeong (head of the provincial office) at Munchang, his wife is kidnapped by a golden pig.
 The golden pig has a weakness: he can be killed by sticking a deer skin to the back of his head.
-Choe Chung's wife cunningly discovers the golden pig's weakness and thereby kills him.
+Ch'oe Ch'ung's wife cunningly discovers the golden pig's weakness and thereby kills him.
 Choe Chung then rescues his wife and they return to their home.
 Shortly afterwards, his wife gives birth to a son, but Choe Chung suspects that the child was fathered by the golden pig and throws him away at the seaside.
 There, the child learns how to read by himself and becomes well-versed in writing.

 One night, the Emperor of China hears the sounds of someone reciting a text.
 Searching for the source of the sound, the Emperor discovers that it is coming from Silla.
 The Emperor then selects two of the most accomplished scholars in China and sends them to Silla to appraise the people's skill.
-The scholars take a boat and arrive at the seashore where they meet a child (Choe Chiwon).
+The scholars take a boat and arrive at the seashore where they meet a child (Ch'oe Ch'i-wŏn).
 After seeing the child's skill at reading and writing and realizing their own skills do not even measure up to a mere child's, the scholars do not dare to explore the rest of Silla and they return to China.

 Discovering that Silla is filled with numerous talented and capable people, the Emperor decides to invade Silla.
 He then orders an egg to be wrapped in cotton and placed in a chest made out of stone, securely sealing it up.
 He then sends the chest to Silla along with a letter that states that if they cannot correctly guess what is inside the chest, he will attack Silla.
 The Silla King gathers all the scholars in the land and agonizes over what to do.

 At the time, the Silla Premier, Naeop, had a daughter who was the most beautiful, talented, and virtuous in all the land.
-Choe Chiwon pretends that he is a mirror repairman and goes to the Silla Premier's home.
-At his home, Choe Chiwon purposefully breaks a mirror and says that he will compensate him by becoming his servant.
-Choe Chiwon takes good care of the horses and tends the gardens so excellently that people start regarding him strangely.
+Ch'oe Ch'i-wŏn pretends that he is a mirror repairman and goes to the Silla Premier's home.
+At his home, Ch'oe Ch'i-wŏn purposefully breaks a mirror and says that he will compensate him by becoming his servant.
+Ch'oe Ch'i-wŏn takes good care of the horses and tends the gardens so excellently that people start regarding him strangely.